 Gone are the plastic ring can holders and shrink plastic on multipacks of Carlsberg beer in Denmark, Norway and the UK.
 Drawing on glue technology and fruitful partnerships, Carlsberg has introduced the Snap Pack, a new minimalist approach to holding beer cans together.
 The concept is expected to cut plastic waste by more than 1,200 tonnes a year - a reduction of up to 76% compared to traditional multipack packaging.

-The Snap Pack is one of the initiatives in the Carlsberg Together Towards ZERO global sustainability programme, which has set four ambitions for 2030: ZERO carbon footprint, ZERO water waste, ZERO irresponsible drinking and a ZERO accidents culture.

-Today, the brewery uses on average 3.1 litres of water per litre of beer produced - the lowest in the beverage industry

-Carlsberg is making good progress towards the goals.
-One brewery is already running on 100% carbon-neutral energy.
+The Snap Pack is one of the initiatives in the Carlsberg Together Towards ZERO global sustainability programme, which has set four ambitions for 2030: ZERO carbon foot-print, ZERO water waste, ZERO irresponsible drinking and a ZERO accidents culture.
+Today, the brewery uses on average 1.4 litres of water per litre of b1er produced - the lowest in the beverage industry Carlsberg is making good progress towards the goals.
+One brewery ia already running on 100% carbon-neutral energy.
 The brewery is powered by green electricity and biogas, with 25% generated by the brewery's own wastewater - and there are more to come.

-Another example is the target to cut Carlsberg's water consumption 50% by 2030 through the use of advanced water technologies.
-Today, the brewery uses on average 3.1 litres of water per litre of beer produced - the lowest in the beverage industry.
-The aim is to reduce water use to 1.7 litres per litre of beer by 2030.
+Another example was the target to cut Carlsberg's water consumption through the use of advanced water technologies.
+The goal was to reduce water usage from 3.1 litres to 1.7 litres per litre of beer by 2030, indicating a 50% decrease.
+However, due to efficienty recycling of process water and new technology, the brewery reduced their water consumption to 1.4 litres of water per litre of beer in 2022, exeeding their target eights years earlier than predicted.

-Case by Carlsberg

-CLEAN CHICKEN FEET WITH HALF THE WATER

-Danish meat processor HKScan has found that saving water and energy is sometimes surprisingly easy.
+CLEAN CHICKEN FEET WITH HALF THE WATER Danish meat processor HKScan has found that saving water and energy is sometimes surprisingly easy.
 In its poultry abattoir business, the company has cut water consumption by 100 cubic metres a day on its chicken feet line, simply by reversing the water flow.
 A lower water temperature has also brought daily energy savings.
 Chicken feet are big business.
 But, before the feet can be packed and exported, they are exposed to a lot of water, both to soften them so the skin can be removed and for cooling.

-The new approach has cut daily water usage on the chicken feet line by 50%

-In the past, clean water was used for every processing step and then sent to the factory's wastewater treatment facility.
+The new approach has cut daily water usage on the chicken feet line by 50% In the past, clean water was used for every processing step and then sent to the factory's wastewater treatment facility.
 Now, by pumping counter-clockwise, the water is moved from the clean cooling process to the earlier dirty processes.
 The new approach has cut daily water usage on the chicken feet line by 50%, equivalent to 7% of the factory's overall water consumption.

 Furthermore, in the skin removal process, HKScan found that they could lower the water temperature from 55°C to 35°C at no expense to hygiene or product quality, cutting energy costs by EUR 100 a day.
 For HKScan, their efficiency project has been a real eye-opener - and an inspiration for many other improvements, which are now underway.

-Case by HKScan

-SAFER PACKAGING ADDITIVES FROM A SUSTAINABLE SOURCE
+Case by HKScan SAFER PACKAGING ADDITIVES FROM A SUSTAINABLE SOURCE